 Contact your area Supervisor and communicate the information you have gathered to them.
-If the Supervisor is not available, call the contacts listed below (see contact information in Section 9.0) in the order shown until someone answers:
+If the Supervisor is not available, call the contacts listed below in the order shown until someone answers:

 - Operations Manager

-- General Manager, Pipeline Operations
+- General Manager, Pipeline Field Operations

 - Vice President, Pipeline Operations

 - Sr. Vice President Transportation